45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 - 10 tutorials featuring photos and detailed instructions that will guide you from conception to creation.

-Get the skills you need to decorate cakes like a pro with Cake Decorating for Beginners.
+Get the skills to decorate cakes like a pro with Cake Decorating for Beginners.

 19. Le Grand Cours de Patisserie by Eddie Benghanem